 The similar Discogs page mentions another three releases of the “Mystery Of Love” vinyl.
 However, these releases are from the group “Fingers Inc.” On a Wikipedia page and a Discogs page, we can see that Fingers Inc. consists of the members: Larry Heard, Robert Owens, and Ron Wilson.

 The three vinyl releases have a minor difference.
 One release is the original release, one release is a promo, and one release is a reissue.
-The release year is unknown of the reissue, but the release year of the other two releases is 1986.
+The year of release is unknown of the reissue, but the release year of the other two releases is 1986.